 There are snow days and there are snow days.
 And this was the kind of storm that no one ever forgets.
 As you can see from the photos, Washingtonians couldn’t even wait until the white stuff stopped falling to get out of the house and frolic in the snow!

 Since cars and trolleys were fully blanketed in deep snow cover, the nation’s capital was largely at a standstill until they could shovel out.

 Lucky for our nostalgia habit, however, a local photographer was on the beat and captured some amazing shots of our nation’s freezing capital even as the snow was still coming down.
-We strongly recommend a mug of hot chocolate to accompany your scroll through this super wintry collection.
+We highly recommend a mug of hot chocolate to accompany your scroll through this super wintry collection.

 January 1922: Big blizzard cuts off Washington and South

 The states comprising the Middle Atlantic section were today buried, and were being further buried under the heaviest snowfall since the long-remembered blizzard of February 1899.

 The storm, which began with almost unprecedented falls of snow in the Carolinas and Virginia Thursday, was creeping up the coast, leaving buried cities, stalled trains, disturbed trolley service and a general suspension of business and social activities in its wake.

 The blanket of snow was the heaviest today in the District of Columbia, with the fall recorded at 10 o’clock as an even two feet.
 At that time, it was still snowing and the Weather Bureau prediction was for a continuation of the fall through the day and into the night.